lzl124631x/algorithm/mono-deque.md

-# Monoqueue
+# Mono-deque

-One typical usage of monoqueue is to find the maximum/minimum value in a sliding window.
+One typical usage of mono-deque is to find the maximum/minimum value in a sliding window.

 If we are looking for the **maximum** value, we can use a **descending** monoqueue.
 Example: [1499.
 Max Value of Equation \(Hard\)](https://leetcode.com/problems/max-value-of-equation/).